astral-sh/uv/docs/reference/cli.md

 Update the project's environment.

 Syncing ensures that all project dependencies are installed and up-to-date with the lockfile.

-Syncing also removes packages that are not declared as dependencies of the project.
+By default, an exact sync is performed: uv removes packages that are not declared as dependencies of the project.
+Use the `--inexact` flag to keep extraneous packages.
+Note that if an extraneous package conflicts with a project dependency, it will still be removed.
+Additionally, if `--no-build-isolation` is used, uv will not remove extraneous packages to avoid removing possible build dependencies.

 If the project virtual environment (`.venv`) does not exist, it will be created.